"The mission of the Sitka Electric Enterprise Fund is to provide

-The first video highlighting Blue Lake Expansion Project, focuses on the importance of the project to the community of Sitka.
-Sitka's remote location forces the community to maintain their energy independence by expanding their fish-friendy hydroelectric dam.
-This video is key to not only show Sitkans the importance of hydropower, but the nation too!
-This project is proof that small towns can make a difference in our nation.
+The first video highlighting the Blue Lake Expansion Project focuses on the importance of the project to the community of Sitka.
+Sitka's remote location forces the community to maintain its energy independence by expanding its fish-friendy hydroelectric dam.
+This video is the key to not only showing Sitkans the importance of hydropower, but the nation too!
+This project shows that small towns can make a difference in our nation.

 Sitka's hydro project story can be found at www.bluelakeexpansion.com

 Construction on the Blue Lake Expansion Project began in November.
 This is a large civil construction project that may produce local job opportunities.
 The selected bidder for Contract 9, General Construction, is Barnard Construction Company, Inc. located in Bozeman, Montana.
 Barnard is accepting resumes for construction trades on their web site.
 Click here to submit a resume directly to them.

 There will also be job sourcing by contractors from the local Department of Labor office.
 Click here to submit a resume to the Alaska Department of Labor.

 The City and Borough of Sitka Electric Department recently funded an Electrical Cost of Service Study which was completed by Utility Financial Solutions, LLC.
 A Cost of Service Study is typically the first step in a rate case to determine the actual utility costs to adequately serve each customer class.
 This information is then used in a rate design study to develop rates that recover proper revenue from each customer class based on the cost of service.
 This is a very important step to ensure each ratepayer is paying their fair share of the costs for the electrical system and is the basis for fair and equitable rates for all customer classes.